mauriciocastillosolis77-source/GolAnalytics/replit.md

 **Authentication**: Supabase Auth handles user authentication (email/password).
 Row Level Security (RLS) policies enforce authorization at the database level.

-**Serverless Functions**: Vercel serverless functions (`/api` directory) handle administrative tasks:
-- `/api/admin/create-user.ts`: Creates new users with role assignment (protected by admin token)
-- `/api/admin/create-user-proxy.ts`: Proxy endpoint that validates admin JWT before creating users
-- `/api/predict.py`: Python-based endpoint for AI predictions (currently returns mock data)
+**User Creation**: Admin users can create new users directly from the AdminUsersPage (`/admin/users`).
+The system uses:
+- Client-side `supabase.auth.signUp()` to create the auth user
+- Database trigger `on_auth_user_created` that automatically creates the user profile with role and team assignment
+- Session restoration logic to keep the admin logged in after creating a new user (prevents automatic logout)
+- Users can login immediately without email verification

 **Data Schema**:
 - `teams`: Team records with normalized names (UPPERCASE).
 All team names are automatically converted to uppercase to prevent duplicates (e.g., "Rayados" → "RAYADOS")
-- `profiles`: User metadata including role (admin/auxiliar), username, avatar, and team_id (foreign key to teams).
+- `profiles`: User metadata including id (uuid), rol (admin/auxiliar), full_name, email, team_id (foreign key to teams), and created_at.
 Users are assigned to a specific team for data isolation
 - `matches`: Match records with tournament, team_id (foreign key), team name (nombre_equipo), category, date, rival, and match day
 - `players`: Player roster with name, number, position, and team_id (foreign key to teams)
 - `tags`: Tagged actions during matches with player reference, action type, result, timestamp, and optional video metadata
 - `videos`: Video file metadata including match reference, filename, start offset, duration, storage path

+**Database Triggers**:
+- `on_auth_user_created`: Automatically creates a profile record when a new auth user is created, extracting role, full_name, and team_id from user metadata

 **Multi-Tenancy Architecture**:
 - **Team-Based Data Isolation**: All users are assigned to a team via `profiles.team_id`.
 Data is filtered by team to ensure users only see their team's information